I’ve always felt like I was weird.

 When you get comfortable with your weird, then you no longer feel the need to pick on someone else for theirs.

-In embracing my weird, I wrote my book.
-I started giving talks at colleges, high schools and conferences.
+In embracing my weird, I wrote my first book.
+And then my second book.
+I started giving talks at colleges, high schools, and conferences.
 I brought to light everything that I was once ashamed of.
 I talked about how I never graduated from high school, that characters in books were my best friends, that I struggle with anxiety and panic attacks.

 I’ve gotten to the point where I would rather fail than quit – and that’s when cool things become possible.